Luminilion/EHL-HelpMeCode/README.md

 You mean that you want to do something if `conditionA` is True, but something else if `conditionB` is True and something else if both are false ?

 Ok let us do this using the word `elif`.
-This word is a miw between `else` and `if`.
+This word is a mix between `else` and `if`.
 It means "if the previous condition is false, try me!
 But I have a condition as well".
 Ex:

 ```
 1. conditionA = 10 > 11